Sieve Filters

 Priority order

 Filters run from the lowest priority value to the highest.
-Place precise, high-confidence rules at lower numbers and broad catch-all rules at higher numbers to avoid conflicts.Custom Actions dropdown
+Place precise, high-confidence rules at lower numbers and broad catch-all rules at higher numbers to avoid conflicts.Quick Actions dropdown

-Clicking Custom Actions opens a dropdown containing your existing custom actions plus a Create from Selected entry.
+Clicking Quick Actions opens a dropdown listing all your saved filters plus a Create from Selected entry.

 Reusable actions